-The purchase of Series A Units, Series B Units and Series F Units will take place at the applicable Subscription Price, being the applicable series net asset value per Unit determined in accordance with the Trust Declaration.
-The purchase of Series C Units will be initially issued at the Canadian Dollar equivalent to \$10 per Unit until such time as the Trustees determine to issue the Series C Units at the applicable series net asset value per Unit.
-For Series A Units and Series F Units, the series net asset value per Unit will be calculated on a quarterly basis on the last day of each quarter, and all such Units will be issued at the price per Unit (and the Series C Units, at such time when the Trustees determine to issue the Series B Units (and the Series C Units, at such time when the Trustees determine to issue the Series C Units at the applicable series net asset value per Unit will be calculated on a quarterly basis on the last day of each quarter, and all such Units will be issued at the applicable series net asset value per Unit (acculated on a quarterly basis on the last day of each quarter, and all such Units will be issued at the applicable series net asset value per Unit will be calculated on a quarterly basis on the last day of each quarter, and all such Units will be issued at the price per Unit calculated for the preceding quarter.
+The purchase of Series A Units, Series B Units, Series C Units and Series F Units will take place at the applicable Subscription Price, being the applicable series net asset value per Unit determined in accordance with the Trust

+Declaration.
+For Series A Units and Series F Units, the series net asset value per Unit will be calculated on a quarterly basis on the last day of each quarter, and all such Units will be issued at the price per Unit equal to the series net asset value per Unit calculated on such last day of each quarter.
+For the Series B Units and the Series C Units, the series net asset value per Unit will be calculated on a quarterly basis on the last day of each quarter, and all such Units will be issued at the price per Unit equal to the series net asset value per Unit calculated for the preceding quarter.
 The number of Units acquired by the subscriber will be confirmed by or on behalf of Canada Admin in a statement delivered to the subscriber after the purchase date.